teckglobal/teckglobal-brute-force-protect/readme.txt

 - Enabled auto-updates via GitHub releases.

 == Upgrade Notice ==
+= 1.0.1 =
+Updated with a ban duration dropdown—choose from 15 minutes to 1 week for more flexible IP banning!

 = 1.0.0 =
 Initial release—install to protect your WordPress site from brute force attacks and exploit scans!